As of January 2021, there are 1,197,982,359 websites on the Internet. Wow./img

-Bullseye marketing!
 You know what a target looks like, right?
 All those circles getting smaller until you get to the one in the center – the bullseye?
-When you play darts, or go to the shooting range you score less with each hit that is in the circles furthest out.
+When you play darts or go to the shooting range, you scoreless with each hit in the circles furthest out.

-So why not use this analogy when you think of online marketing?
-Doing so would without a doubt help to improve your overall rankings and allow you to prioritize and “target” your efforts!
+So why not use this analogy when you think of SEO marketing?
+Without a doubt, doing so would help improve your overall rankings by prioritizing and “targeting” your efforts.

-Here are the key bullseye marketing tips to get your core terms in place.
+Here are the critical bullseye SEO marketing tips to get your core terms in place.

-Many times these are entirely different sets of keyword phrases!
-If you are not sure what folks are actually using, check out my post on Free Keyword Research Tools.
-Know that if you target the wrong keywords and all your efforts will be in vain.
-After investigating your market’s keyword phrases, start with the center of the bullseye containing only your most important one or two 2-3 word keyword phrases.
+Many times these are entirely different sets of keyword phrases.
+If you are unsure what folks are actually using, check out my post on Free Keyword Research Tools.

-As you move to the outer circles in the target, note your less important phrases by sub-topics – up to two per circle.
-This allows you to prioritize your efforts knowing which terms are those terms that are most important for you to get found by.
-You really need to be realistic here and not use terms that your site does not clearly back up with content.
-Simply typing keywords in a plugin doesn’t make it so!
+This process allows you to prioritize your efforts knowing which terms are essential for you to get found.
+However, you need to be realistic and not use words that your site does not back up with content.
+Simply typing keywords into a worksheet or a plugin doesn’t make it so.

-Once your target is complete, begin with the bullseye and make sure that your WordPress site title and description uses your main phrase and/or a variation thereof.
-Also make sure to include these phrases peppered throughout your primary headlines and copy.
+Once your target is complete, refer to the bullseye and ensure that your WordPress website title and description use your primary phrase and a variation thereof.
+Also, make sure to include these phrases peppered throughout your headlines and copy.

 Search Engines are Just Computers

-Search engine crawlers are not sentient; they don’t think they don’t surmise (…as of late that could be open to discussion).
-They gobble up what is on your site based on the content, the code and 100s of other variables and then based on each search bots unique algorithm determines how your site will be ranked.
+Search engine crawlers are not aware; they don’t think; they don’t surmise.
+(As of late, that could be open to discussion.)
+So instead, they gobble up what is on your website based on the content, the code, and 100s of other variables.
+Then based on each search bot's unique algorithm, it determines how your website will be ranked.

-The key to bullseye marketing is knowing what your target market uses to find you and incorporating those terms and phrases, ideas and concepts into your site!
+The key to bullseye marketing is knowing what your target market uses to find you and incorporating those terms, phrases, ideas, and concepts into your site.